valerielnd/Bike-Sharing/README.md

 [Checkout times by gender Tableau Link](https://public.tableau.com/shared/JKQMP9MP7?:display_count=n&:origin=viz_share_link)

-The highest checkout time for male customers is 5 mins, and for female customers, 6 mins.
+Male customers have a peak checkout time of 5 minutes, while female customers have a peak checkout time of 6 minutes.
-So, while male customers tend to use more the bike-sharing business, there is not a great difference between gender regarding their highest checkout time.
+Therefore, although male customers are more inclined to use the bike-sharing service, there isn't a significant difference between genders regarding their highest checkout time.

 ### Bike utilization

-Now that we have an idea about who uses the ride-sharing business and typically for how long, we decided to find information about the bikes utilization in NY to further understand the need for a bike-sharing
-company in Des Moines.
+Now that we understand the demographics of ride-sharing users and their typical trip durations, we explored bike utilization data in New York.
+This will provide additional insights into the demand for a bike-sharing service in Des Moines.

 ![bike_utilization](https://github.com/valerielnd/Bike-Sharing/blob/main/bike_utilization.png)